oracle-livelabs/security/database/advanced/database-vault/database-vault.md

 ## Introduction
 This workshop introduces the various features and functionality of Oracle Database Vault (DV).
 It gives the user an opportunity to learn how to configure those features to prevent unauthorized privileged users from accessing sensitive data.

-Estimated Time: 45 minutes
+Estimated Time: 60 minutes

-*Version tested in this lab:* Oracle DBEE 19.23
+*Version tested in this lab:* Oracle Database 19c Enterprise Edition

 ### Video Preview
 Watch a preview of "*LiveLabs - Oracle Database Vault (May 2022)*" [](youtube:M5Kn-acUHRQ)